• Skip to primary navigation

 **You can get the complete list of ingredients and full instructions on how to make this chicken and leek pie on the printable recipe card at the end of this post.**

-• Alternatively you can use chicken leftover from a roast chicken or you could buy a ready-cooked rotisserie chicken in the supermarket and pull the meat off that.
+• Alternatively, you can use chicken leftover from a roast chicken or buy a ready-cooked rotisserie chicken in the supermarket and pull the meat off that.
 If you are using ready-cooked chicken you can skip the marinating step, and just cut the chicken into pieces.

 • Leeks and chopped mushrooms - once chopped, you end up with a huge mound and it looks as though there are far too many.
 But don't worry, once cooked, they shrink down to about half of the volume.
 You may need extra butter for frying the vegetables.